Legends of the Camino de Santiago and Celtic tales

 Legends of the Camino de Santiago: the origin

-In the article about the legend of Santiago the Greater We told you that the transfer of the lifeless body of the saint, from Israel to Spain, was carried out in a magic boat.
+In the article about the legend of St James the Apostle we told you that the transfer of the lifeless body of the saint, from Israel to Spain, was carried out in a magic boat.
 We also advanced that since his remains landed in Galicia until the apostle was buried, many miraculous events happened.

 Here we have some of the legends that are at the origin of the Camino de Santiago.
 All of them are in the magical lands of Galicia.